Backtested 2021–2024

 10 Draft Edges Backed by 4 Years of Data

-We backtested 10 strategies across 40,000+ fantasy drafts from 2021–2024.
-These edges produced top-3 finishes 3.2x more often than the average drafter.
+We backtested 10 strategies across thousands of fantasy drafts.
+These edges produced top-3 finishes at a much higher rate than the average drafter.

 1 The RB Dead Zone Is Real (and Avoidable)

-62% bust rate in RB dead zone
+High bust rate in RB dead zone

 2 Late-Round QB Wins More Championships

-+23% championship rate with late QB
+Higher championship rate with late QB

-68% of outcomes from 3 picks
+Most outcomes from 3 picks

 4 The TE Premium Window